 Audio recording software is a necessary thing when it comes to audio recording and related tasks.
 Whether it is for the basic sound recording needs or professional audio production, these software tools will help you in the process.
 They will not only help you to record audio but will also let you create professional outputs by letting you edit them as per your needs.
-But as the audio recording is our primary intention, we are now concentrating on the 12 best audio recording software.
+But as the audio recording is our primary intention, we are now concentrating on the audio recorders alone without considering other sections of the programs.

 12 Best Software to Record Audio

 Most of the below-listed items are free recording software so that you don’t have to worry about the money.
 However, it may include some paid applications as well because the quality of the service is also a factor that we considered during the sorting process.
 If you are not planning to buy a premium audio recording tool, you may skip the paid tools.
-Below is the best audio recording software.
+These are the 12 best audio recording software.

 The software is available for Windows, OS X, Linux, and other operating systems and supports almost all popular audio formats including such as MP3, WAV, FLAC, and OGG.
 So, if you are searching for the best audio recorder, Audacity is the answer.